mmastrac/blaze/crates/ssu/SSU.md

 Expected Responses:

-When receiving a Report message, no further response is sent.
+When receiving a `REPORT` message, no further response is sent.

 ---